adamribaudo-nts/noisetosignal.co/src/index.md

       </div>
       <div>
         <p>
-          Grounded in the tenets of <a href="#" class="text-blue-300 underline">Agile Marketing</a>, we provide marketers with the processes and tools necessary to make data-driven decisions that incrementally improve website and campaign performance.
+          Grounded in the tenets of the <a href="https://www.snowflake.com/en/the-modern-marketing-data-stack-report/" class="text-blue-300 underline">Modern Marketing Stack</a>, we provide marketers with the processes and tools necessary to make data-driven decisions that incrementally improve website and campaign performance.
         </p>
       </div>
       <div>
         <p>
-          Throughout this process, we bridge the gap between marketing and IT so that each team reaches their mutual objectives: a successful, secure, and reliable digital marketing program.
+          Throughout this process, we bridge the gap between marketing, data and IT so that each team reaches their mutual objectives: a successful, secure, and reliable growth program.
         </p>
       </div>
     </div>